Kokhav Ya'akov: History

 The settlement was established in 1985 by the Amana settlement movement, and was initially named Abir Ya'akov after rabbi Yaakov Abuhatzeira.
 In 1988, its name was changed to Kokhav Ya'akov.

-The Haredi neighborhood of Tel Zion, established in 1990, is part of the village.
-Its community boasts of over 800 families, including a large growing Litvish segment.
-The Yishuv is headed by the warm Rabbi Avraham Goldberg.
-A recent housing project was launched to attract new members, and over 100 apartments have been occupied.
-Two new Kollelim have been established under the directive of Rabbi Chaim Kanievsky.
-Rabbi Noe is the leader of the younger members, together with full support of Rabbi Goldberg.
+In 2013, Uri Ariel, then serving as Minister of Construction, visited Kochav Ya’akov, where he expressed support for additional home-building.
+Ariel indicated that he believed there was potential to construction 1,000 more homes in Kochav Ya’akov.

+In 2023 the Tel Zion neighbourhood was recognised as an independent settlement.

 Yemen Gallery

 In March 2013 a heritage and tourism site promoting the legacy of Yemenite Jewry opened in Kokhav Ya'akov.
 Founded by Shoham Simchi, the Yemen Gallery (החצר התימנית) houses an art gallery and a workshop that recreates the life of Yemen's Jews.
 The building itself is designed in the spirit of traditional Yemenite architecture.